-The VA home loan program is focused on getting service members, veterans and military families into "move-in ready" homes that are safe, sound and sanitary.
-It's not as flashy, but we could also add "termite-free" to that list.
+The VA home loan program focuses on getting service members, Veterans and military families into "move-in ready" homes that are safe, sound and sanitary.
+It's not as flashy, but we should add "termite-free" to that list.

-These nasty critters are more prevalent in some places than others.
-More than 30 states require a pest inspection before a home loan can close.
-They're discretionary in others, although there's a handful of states where individual counties mandate a inspection.
+Termites are more prevalent in some places than others.
+More than 30 states require a pest inspection before a home loan closes.
+They're discretionary in others, although there's a handful of states where individual counties mandate an inspection.

-One of the first questions for VA borrowers is, "Will I have to get one?”
+One of the first questions for VA borrowers is, "Will I have to get a termite inspection?"
 Unless you're pursuing a VA Streamline refinance, the answer is an unequivocal yes if the property is in one of these states:

 In other states, you'll need to get a pest inspection only if the independent VA appraiser notes an issue during the appraisal process.
 Pest inspections are merely discretionary in these states: